-- 1. Noncovered services.
+1. Noncovered services.

 Medicare contractors don't pay for noncovered services, regardless of a patient's diagnosis.
-Because they are never covered, you don't have to make a medicalnecessity determination for statutorily excluded services.
-Such services include but are not limited to the following:
+Because they are never covered, you don't have to make a medical-necessity determination for statutorily excluded services.
+Such services include but are not limited to

-- Appearance-enhancing surgeries
+- appearance-enhancing surgeries

-- Screening tests other than those added to Medicare by law
+- screening tests other than those added to Medicare by law

-- Dental care and dentures (in most cases)
+- dental care and dentures (in most cases)

-- Investigative drugs and treatment
+- · investigative drugs and treatment

-- Personal-comfort items
+- personal-comfort items

-- Covered services.
+2. Covered services.

 Covered services can be either medically necessary or not medically necessary.
 Medicare won't pay for a covered service when it is provided

 - solely for the convenience of the patient

-- more frequently than allowed by Medicare
+- · more frequently than allowed by Medicare

-- when the patient's signs, symptoms, or diagnosis do not support the test's medical necessity
+- when the patient's signs, symptoms, or diagnosis do not support the service's medical necessity

-Medical-necessity criteria for covered services is usually set forth in an NCD or LMRP.
+Note: Medical-necessity criteria for covered services is usually set forth in an NCD or LMRP.